HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 They're not completely capped.

-I mean, wouldn't it be great if you were planning a 10-year business plan you had a 10-year business plan and you knew that the price of wood, the price of concrete was going to be the same in 10 years as it is now.
+You had a 10-year business plan and you knew that the price of wood, the price of concrete was going to be the same in 10 years as it is now.

 So there would be definitely stable currencies.

-I I think Bitcoin would be more B2B and stuff would be more consumer-based.
+I think Bitcoin would be more B2B and stuff would be more consumer-based.

 Something like that would be interesting.

-And it's gonna happen soon enough.
+And it's going to happen soon.

-If you had a coin that was attempting to make that as stable as possible, a whole bunch of other industries would sprout up to try and figure that problem out.
+And if you had a coin that was trying to denominate the value of goods and services, probably not capital, but goods and services, if you had a coin that was attempting to make that as stable as possible, a whole bunch of other industries would sprout up to try and figure that problem out.

-At least you could pack peg it, for example, to the inflation rate over the past year or something like that.
+At least you could peg it, for example, to the inflation rate over the past year or something like that.

-Something like that, maybe or or you could you have a basket of commodities and track it relative to those prices if they were sort of core business commodities.
+Or you could have a basket of commodities and track it relative to those price if they were sort of core business commodities.

-So uh but yeah, stablecoin would be absolutely fantastic for business as a whole.
+So, but yeah, stablecoin would be absolutely fantastic for business as a whole.

 But it's impossible to predict exactly what is going to happen.